aiell0/aiell0.github.io/content/posts/digital-nomad-china.md

 ## Conclusion: List of Tips

-If you are considering trying this crazy work schedule, I recommend the following:
+If you are considering trying this crazy work schedule, I recommend you take the following actions:

 1. Check your company policy and ensure they are ok with you traveling and working from China.
 2. Ensure you will have phone service.
-I recommend Google Fi's Unlimited Plus subscription (I'm not being paid to write this, promise!)
+I suggest Google Fi's Unlimited Plus subscription.
 3. Get a VPN service that gets you around the firewall if you wish to use wifi.
 I used [this one](https://my.yunti.io/).
 4. If you are not a native speaker, download a translator app such as [Pleco](https://www.pleco.com/), [Ace Translator](https://ace-translator.software.informer.com/) or [Google Translate](https://translate.google.com/).
 5. Download [WeChat](https://www.wechat.com/) and have a friend send you an invite.